 CLARENCE E. CHOI

 Dr Choi is Assistant Professor of the Geotechnical Group in the Department of Civil Engineering at The University of Hong Kong.
-He is founding and current Chair of the Debris Flow and Steep Creek Hazards Mitigation Committee of the Association of Geohazard Professionals.
-He is a Board Member of the International Consortium of Landslides of the United Nations Educational, Scientific and Cultural Organization (UNESCO), Chair-nominated Member of the Technical Committee on Slope Stability (TC208) of the International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE), Hong Kong nominated representative for the Joint Technical Committee (JTC1) on natural slopes and landslides, and an invited expert scientist on the One Belt One Road Mountain Disaster Dynamics and Integrated Prevention team of the Chinese Academy of Sciences (CAS).
-He is also on the Editorial Board of Landslides.
+He is a Board Member of the International Consortium of Landslides of the United Nations Educational, Scientific and Cultural Organization (UNESCO), Chair-nominated Member of the Technical Committee on Slope Stability (TC208) of the International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE), Hong Kong nominated representative for the Joint Technical Committee (JTC1) on natural slopes and landslides, founding and current chair of the Debris Flow and Steep Creek Hazards Mitigation Committee of the Association of Geohazard Professionals (AGHP), and an invited expert scientist on the One Belt One Road Mountain Disaster Dynamics and Integrated Prevention team of the Chinese Academy of Sciences (CAS).
+He is also an Editor and a member of the Editorial Board of the journal Landslides.
 Clarence received the 2017 Telford Premium Prize from the Institution of Civil Engineers in the U.K., the 2017 R.M.
 Quigley Award from the Canadian Geotechnical Society and the Fugro Paper Prize from the Hong Kong Institution of Engineers in 2015.
 Dr Choi was appointed a Junior Fellow of the HKUST Jockey Club Institute for Advanced Study from 2015 to 2017 and from 2017 to 2019.
-He was also appointed as an individual member to the class of 2019 (6th Exercise) of the Chinese Association of Young Scientists and Technologists (第六届中国青年科技工作者协会).
+He was also appointed as an individual member to the class of 2019 of the Chinese Association of Young Scientists and Technologists (第六届中国青年科技工作者协会).